AxOS-project/docs/src/content/docs/reference/desktops.md

 ## Sleex

-Sleex (based on hte Hyprland compositor) is the third and primary desktop environment for AxOS.
+Sleex (based on the Hyprland compositor) is the third and primary desktop environment for AxOS.
 It is the most aesthetic and feature-rich desktop environment of the 3.
 It has a lot of features, smooth animations and a lot of cool stuff.

 It is a tiling window manager, so you can manage your windows with a keyboard.
 It is also recommended to use keybindings for a better experience and productivity.
 You can find them by pressing `Super + F1`.
 A settings app is included, and can be opened either by pressing `Super + I` or by clicking the gear button on the dashboard.